Legal Studies (LS)

 LS510: Intellectual Property

 This course will explore various intellectual property protections including patent, trademark, copyright, and trade secret; the desirability of providing such monopolistic protections, and their impact upon society.
 The course will further explore how these protections impact and relate to content creation, distribution, and storage in digital media space.
 You will be introduced to ownership, infringement, and licensing issues related to these property rights, and to the interrelationship between these issues and emerging digital media technologies.
+You will also explore the impact of AI (Artificial Intelligence) on Intellectual Property.

 Quarter Credit Hours: 5 | Prerequisite: None